-In November of 2017, I had the opportunity to do a solo art exhibit with the Huhugam Heritage Center named "Form & Function" showcasing a collection of my newest works depicting the Gila River Indian Community's culture and history of the Pima and Maricopa tribes.
+In November of 2017, I did a solo art exhibit with the Huhugam Heritage Center named "Form & Function," showcasing a collection of my newest works depicting the Gila River Indian Community's culture and history of the Pima and Maricopa tribes.

-Form & Function revealed over 10 plus new art pieces of traditional patterns, colors, and flowing black outlines on various surfaces.
-Stepping out of the usual acrylic paint I decided to run with aerosol paints on a 4'x4' wood panel adding a larger perspective to my recent smaller works that I'm recognized for.
+Form & Function revealed over ten new art pieces of traditional patterns, colors, and flowing black outlines on various surfaces.
+Then, stepping out of the usual acrylic paint, I ran with aerosol paints on a 4'x4' wood panel, adding a larger perspective to my recent more minor works that I'm known for.

-I also displayed current graphic design logos, sketches, and various logos I've created for local businesses within the community.
-Some of which included; Gila River Transit, Native Brew Coffee Shop, and the Huhugam Heritage Center just to name a few.
+I also displayed current graphic design logos sketches created for local businesses within the community.
+Some of these included; Gila River Transit, Native Brew Coffee Shop, and the Huhugam Heritage Center, to name a few.

-Along with all the painting and graphic designing I've created.
-I introduced Seven Layer Army Skateboards (SLA) and displayed stencils and a skateboard along with a short skate video that looped produced by, Reuben Ringlero from Apache Skateboards.
+I also introduced Seven Layer Army Skateboards (SLA) and displayed stencils and a skateboard along with a short skate video that looped produced by Reuben Ringlero from Apache Skateboards.
 Together we organize/host skate comps for local businesses/departments looking to reach out to youth by using SLA to represent them in their educational programs.
-We love hosting these events for the youth and promote proper safety when skateboarding and having fun doing it.
+We love hosting these events for the community, promoting safety when skateboarding, and having fun.

 You can find out more about SLA at www.sevenlayerarmy.com.

-I would like to thank everyone that encouraged, Inspired, painted, assisted, organized, coordinated, hung artwork, turned on the lights and supported me throughout my art journey.
+I want to thank everyone that encouraged, Inspired, painted, assisted, organized, coordinated, hung artwork, turned on the lights, and supported me throughout my art journey.

-I had a great experience displaying, showcasing, and demonstrating my art to everyone and hope to do something like this again soon.
-I hope to work with you all again on more exciting projects in the near future.
+I had a great experience displaying, showcasing, and demonstrating my art to everyone, and I plan to do something like this again soon.
+I look forward to working with you all on more exciting projects soon.